-- Adopting a Whole school and college approach to safeguarding - A new section has been added making clear the need for ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges. - Clarifying standards of behaviour for staff and pupils. - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values - Introducing appropriate work within the curriculum - Encouraging pupils and parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation - Recognising risk and supporting online safety for pupils, including in the home
+- Adopting a Whole school and college approach to safeguarding - Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges. - Clarifying standards of behaviour for staff and pupils - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values - Introducing appropriate work within the curriculum - Encouraging pupils and parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face, particularly the contextual safeguarding issues of serious violence, domestic abuse and extremist ideology. - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation - Recognising risk and supporting online safety for pupils, including in the home

-This means that in our school we will:
+This means that Thornton will:

-- Identify and protect all pupils especially those identified as vulnerable pupils - Identify individual needs as early as possible; gain the voice and lived experience of vulnerable pupils and design plans to address those needs - Work in partnership with pupils, parents/carers and other agencies
+- Identify and protect all pupils especially those identified as vulnerable pupils - Identify individual needs as early as possible; gain the voice and lived experience of vulnerable pupils and design plans to address those needs - Work in partnership with pupils parents/carers and other agencies